Power Engineering Online Learning – Anytime, Anywhere

 Sponsorship is when a company or agency has agreed to be invoiced for your tuition.
 Whether you’re studying part time or full time, sponsorship may be an option for you.

-If you are a part-time studies student who is being sponsored by a company or agency, please email email@example.com and request the “Sponsorship registration package” for approval to register.
+If you are a BCIT Flexible Learning (formerly Part-time Studies) student who is being sponsored by a company or agency, please email firstname.lastname@example.org and request the “Sponsorship registration package” for approval to register.

 Cost and Supplies